|1. The foreskin is retracted before entry, or retracts on entry|

 This nonsense has led to the view, much promoted by intactivists, that the widespread adoption of circumcision at the end of the 19th century was intended to prevent masturbation.
 It wasn't, and only a few cranks (maybe vociferous ones) believed it.
 Circumcision was introduced because of its health and hygiene benefits.

 So after this digression, what happens after you are circumcised?
 If you had previously masturbated by moving your foreskin over the glans, you will have to change what you do.
-Maybe you will move your skin on the shaft, as some uncircumcised boys do.
+Maybe you will move your skin on the shaft, as many uncircumcised and circumcised boys do.
 But many circumcised men (and some uncircumcised ones) masturbate with a lubricant (hand cream or massage oil) sliding their hand over the knob and shaft.
 Some just lightly stroke without a lubricant.
-One way or another you will still be able to masturbate and, according to most of the reports we receive, you'll find that direct contact rather than indirect is far more satisfactory.
+One way or another you will still be able to masturbate and, according to most of the reports we receive, you'll find that direct contact with the glans is far more satisfactory than the alternatives.

-A much fuller account of masturbation techniques is given on the aboutcirc site.
+A much fuller discussion of masturbation techniques is given on the aboutcirc site.

 Many of the topics dealt with in this brief survey are covered in more detail elsewhere on this site, so do take time to browse around.